Purifying Shampoo: Investigating Shampoo's Heuristics by Decomposing its Preconditioner: Controlling the approximation error induced by stale eigenbases

-Considering that the eigenbasis corresponding to 1D parameters is changing much faster than for others and about $45\%$ of the preconditioner matrices correspond to $1$D parameters, this means that a large fraction of all eigendecompositions which are computed to respect a fixed threshold $\tau$ do not impact convergence at all.
-For example, in this setting, using $\tau = 0.01$ for all parameters results in a $2.9\times$ increased runtime compared to only using EShampoo for 2D and Adam for 1D parameters, while achieving the same final loss.
-In practice, SOAP already uses Adam for 1D parameters, although purely motivated by reducing the computational and memory overhead \citep{vyas2025soap}.
+Given that $45\%$ of the preconditioner matrices correspond to $1$D parameters and their eigenbases change more rapidly, this suggests that many eigendecompositions are not needed at all.
+For example, using $\tau = 0.01$ for all parameters increases runtime by $2.9\times$ compared to only applying EShampoo to 2D parameters and Adam to 1D parameters, with no improvement in final loss.
+In practice, SOAP already uses Adam for 1D parameters in order to reduce its computational and memory overhead \citep{vyas2025soap}.